Call us: 0161 832 4451

 Yes, for UK charities up to roughly £5m turnover.
 Tracking categories handle the fund accounting requirement, the bank feeds save volunteer time, and the audit trail is clean enough for an independent examination or a small-charity audit.
 Above £5m or where you’ve got complex multi-currency international grant flows, dedicated charity software (Pegasus, Liberty Accounts, Iplicit) starts to make sense.

-How much does Xero cost for charities?
+How does Xero work for SORP-compliant charity accounts?

 Can Xero handle Gift Aid claims?